Article citation information:

 (Fig. 5).

-in the area of the joint and abrasion of these zones, in turn, causes an
+the area of the joint and abrasion of these zones, in turn, causes an increase

-increase in the pitch of the link chain.
-This results in the rear torus (Fig.
+in the pitch of the link chain.
+This results in the rear torus (Fig. 4, B)

-4, B) resting on the tooth flank instead on the bottom, which often leads to
+resting on the tooth flank instead on the bottom, which often leads to the rear

-the rear torus sliding over the tooth flank towards the bottom of the drum,
+torus sliding over the tooth flank towards the bottom of the drum, resulting in

-resulting in wear of the tooth flank and the referring contact zone on the
+wear of the tooth flank and the referring contact zone on the link.
+The

-link.
-The literature [13, 14] distinguishes three following classes of
+literature [13, 14] distinguishes three following classes of cooperation of the

 -